What happened at the F1 Italian Grand Prix?

 Fourth on the grid after qualifying, the Mexican was demoted to 13th on the grid after taking new engine components outside of his permitted allocation for the season, and got elbowed back down the order in the manic opening exchanges.
 An earlier-than-scheduled Lap 7 pit stop for hard tyres – which saw him return to the track with smoke billowing from his right-front brakes – saw him drop to last place, and a possible retirement loomed.

-From there, Pérez played the long game, picking off rivals as they pitted and barely putting a foot wrong.
+Pérez played the long game from there, picking off rivals as they pitted and barely putting a foot wrong.
 He made his hard tyres last for 35 laps, pitted for soft rubber for the final 11 laps to the chequered flag, and set the race's fastest lap four laps later as he took off after Hamilton's Mercedes, reeling in the seven-time world champion before the safety car pressed pause on any further progress before the end.

 Sixth place was Pérez's 11th consecutive finish at Monza – he's not retired there since his 2011 rookie season – and he stayed in third place in the drivers' championship, nine points behind Leclerc and seven ahead of Russell for best of the rest status behind Verstappen.